 In March 2004, the film was greenlit for production and principal photography started in late May in Tijuana, Mexico.
 The lower-budget feature starred Poppy Montgomery (Without a Trace, Unforgettable), Danny Pino, and Jose Yenque (Traffic).
 It made its Sundance premiere in 2004 and later aired exclusively on Lifetime.

 According to David Ocanas, “After struggling for months trying to find the right writer for a film project I wished to produce and direct, one call to Chad Clough of Script Pipeline made all the difference.
 Script Pipeline brought us a writer who has given our story new and exciting elements, and thereby giving us a greater opportunity in making a successful film.”

 From the LA Times article covering Script Pipeline:

 “I sent a comedy script for [Script Pipeline] to review and provide me with coverage a few years before Between even came about.
 They worked with me to improve the script, and then Chadwick Clough, the founder, landed me an agent based on that script. . . .”

 Micah Barnett (“Recommend” Writer)

-Script Pipeline Director of Development Matt Misetich, along with Pipeline’s team of analysts, consulted on Micah’s screenplay The Merc List, a futuristic action/thriller, until it was considered a “Recommend.”
-Matt immediately sent the script to Jake Wagner (Benderspink), who signed Micah in less than a week.
-To date, it’s the quickest a Pipeline writer has gone from receiving a “Recommend” to formally signing with a manager.
+Script Pipeline Senior Executive Matt Misetich, along with Pipeline’s team of analysts, helped develop Micah’s screenplay The Merc List, a futuristic action/thriller, until it was considered a “Recommend.”
+Matt immediately sent the script to Jake Wagner (Good Fear, previously at Benderspink), who signed Micah in less than a week.
+To date, it’s the quickest a Script Pipeline writer has gone from receiving a “Recommend” to formally signing with a manager.

 He is currently developing feature and TV material.